By Wendy Choi – Learning in Assessment Manager, IB

 By using multi-modal assessments and allowing students to choose an assessment mode of their preference, DP teachers were able to minimize assessment biases and make sure that they were assessing the conceptual understanding and higher-level thinking skills that they aim to assess, and not just students’ ability to organise and express their thoughts in essay writing.

-Emeli explained how using an interactive blog format allowed him and his students to provide instant feedback and recommendations to each other and make revisions at the same time.
+Emeli explained how using an interactive blog format allowed her and her students to provide instant feedback and recommendations to each other and make revisions at the same time.

 “I think it’s an easy way for me to see a student’s performance immediately, and at the same time, it is very engaging for them.”